openvinotoolkit/geti-sdk/notebooks/README.md

-# Notebooks for sc-api-tools
+# Notebooks for the GETi SDK
 ## Getting started
-To get started with the example notebooks provided in this folder, please make sure that you have installed the `sc-api-tools` package.
+To get started with the example notebooks provided in this folder, please make sure that you have installed the `geti-sdk` package.
 The steps to install the package can be found in the [main readme](../README.md) in this repository.
 Once the package is installed, you can follow the steps below to set up the notebooks.
 1. Navigate to this folder in a terminal

-2. Activate the python environment in which you installed the sc-api-tools package
+2. Activate the python environment in which you installed the geti-sdk package

 3. Run `pip install -r ../requirements/requirements-notebooks.txt` to install the packages required to run the notebooks